Stephen Curry NBA Playoffs Player Props: Warriors vs. Kings

-Stephen Curry could make a big impact for the Golden State Warriors at 10:00 PM on Monday versus the Sacramento Kings in the 2023 NBA Playoffs.
+Stephen Curry and the rest of the Golden State Warriors take the court versus the Sacramento Kings in the NBA Playoffs on Thursday, at 10:00 PM ET.

-Below, we break down Curry's stats and trends to help you pick out the most appealing prop bets.
+With prop bets in place for Curry, let's break down some stats and trends to assist you in making good picks.

 Stephen Curry Prop Bets vs. the Kings